I. THE TRAINING PROGRAM IN SUMMARY

-- During the first 4 years after graduation, Bachelors of Business Administration, specializing in General Business Administration can work at a position or rotate between positions in many departments; middle managers; operational managers in different functional areas and start up their own businesses.
-Specifically, they may be:
+- During the first 4 years after graduation, Bachelors of Business Administration, specializing in Logistics & Supply Chain Management can work at a postion or rotate between positions in many departments such as customer service, logistics, material supply, accounting, international business, marketing, operations, planning...
+Specifically, they can be:

-- In 5-10 years, Bachelors of Business Administration, specializing in General Business Administration can advance to the following positions:
+- In 5-10 years, Bachelors of Business Administration, specializing in Logistics & Supply Chain Management can advance to higher positions:

-- After 10 years, with the knowledge and skills accumulated from management and administration activities of various functions and general management in organizations, the career culmination of Bachelors of Business Administration, specializing in General Business Administration is:
+- After 10 years, with the knowledge and skills accumulated from management activities in many different functions and general management in organizations, the career culmination of Bachelors of Business Administration, specializing in Logistics & Supply Chain Management is: